olliw42/mLRS-docu/docs/EBYTE_E77_MBL.md

 Notes:

+- To communicate with the radio via the JR bay (pin 5 in the JR bay), you need to solder a Schottky diode (e.g. BAT42) between pads PB7 and PB6 (see graphic)
 - To enable the cli, hold down button2 during boot
-- To communicate with the radio via the JR bay (pin 5 in the JR bay), you need to solder a Schottky diode (e.g. BAT42) between pads PB7 and PB6 (see graphic)
-- To enter system bootloader, hold down the BOOT button during power up
+- To enter system bootloader, hold down button1 during boot

 <img src="images/mLRS-EByte-E77-MBLKit-Tx.jpg" width="900px">